 While most electricity is bought months in advance through hedging, suppliers sometimes need extra power closer to real time.

-Occasionally, there’s so much supply on the system that the market tips into negative pricing, where generators effectively pay to offload power.
-These spikes and dips show just how dynamic the wholesale market can be — and why tariffs linked to it, such as Agile, change every 30 minutes.
+Occasionally there’s so much supply on the system that the market tips into negative pricing, where generators effectively pay to offload power.
+These spikes and dips show how dynamic the wholesale market can be and why tariffs linked to it, such as Agile, change every 30 minutes.

-Access to historical or more expansive datasets requires a subscription.
+Access to historical or broader datasets requires a subscription.
 For example, the Nord Pool Data Portal charges €1,200 per year for up to three users on the BASIC plan.

-This challenge led me to explore the process of reverse engineering indicative wholesale electricity prices from the Agile data that is publicly available.
+This challenge led me to explore how to reverse engineer indicative wholesale electricity prices from the Agile data that’s publicly available.

 Indicative Daily Average UK Wholesale Electricity Pricing (last 2 years)